 LiveHelpNow (Web, Mac, Windows, iOS, Android)

 LiveHelpNow chat software makes gathering customer feedback easy with its customizable surveys.
-They also offer sentiment analysis to track chat conversations that are considered both negative and positive.
+It also offers sentiment analysis to track chat conversations that are considered both negative and positive.

-You can create unlimited surveys, adding custom colors and fonts, and using either a 5-star format or the 10-point Net Promoter Score (NPS), making it easy for the customer to answer quickly.
+You can create unlimited surveys, adding custom colors and fonts, and using either a 5-star format or the 10-point Net Promoter Score (NPS) (Enterprise account only), making it easy for the customer to answer quickly.
 You design the questions asked and deploy them post-chat in the chat window or via link in text, social media, or email.
 Then track the survey results in analytics by agent or company overall.

 Sentiment analysis uses artificial intelligence to identify words and phrases from a chat, determining whether the conversation was negative or positive.
 If it detects a negative chat, it will automatically send an email to the admin so they can reach out to the agent, customer, or both to resolve a potentially poor experience.
 All chats are rated by sentiment analysis using a 10-point scale (10 being the highest) and then reported in the analytics section.